photoprism/photoprism/README.md

 go run cmd/photoprism/photoprism.go start
 ```

-This project uses modules and requires Go 1.11 or later.
-See https://github.com/golang/go/wiki/Modules for more information.
+See [Quick and easy guide for migrating to Go 1.11 modules](https://blog.liquidbytes.net/2018/09/quick-and-easy-guide-for-migrating-to-go-1-11-modules/) for an introduction to Go Modules and Makefiles.

 Concept
 -------